 The Oliver No. 16 serial numbers are intermixed with the Oliver 15 (Generation I) numbers.
 However, The Oliver 16s have an "R" prefix instead of "LC" or "L".

-The Oliver Four Bank is a rebranded Fortuna IV that was offered for sale by the British Oliver Manufacturing Company.
+The Oliver Four Bank is a rebranded Stolzenberg-Fortuna IV that was offered for sale by the British Oliver Manufacturing Company.
 These were sold concurrently with Oliver models 15 and 16.

 Over 5000 Oliver Four Bank machines were manufactured until the Oliver No. 20 was introduced in 1935.
-The Oliver Four Bank serial numbers were part of the Fortuna IV serial numbers starting at 50001.
-The Antikey Chop's Oliver Four Bank is the first example I have seen.
+The Oliver Four Bank serial numbers were part of the Stolzenberg-Fortuna IV serial numbers starting at 50001.
+The Oliver Four Bank in The Antikey Chop's image is the only example I know to exist.

 In 1935, the British Oliver Manufacturing Company began selling the Halda-Norden 5 rebranded as the Oliver No. 20.
 Some Oliver 20 machines are olive green but most are black.

 It is unknown exactly how many Oliver 20 machines were produced.
 This is because the serial number count restarted every year.
 Note that the first two digits of the serial number determine the year of production ("35" for 1935, "36" for 1936, etcetera).